-If you child is bringing a snack to eat during the school day, the snack needs to be easily eaten without utensils.
+If your child is bringing a snack to eat during the school day, the snack needs to be easily eaten without utensils.
 Teachers will contact families if there are issues at snack time.
 Appropriate snack choices are left up to the discretion of the teacher and administrator if there are issues.
+Lunch schedules do vary, so not all classrooms participate in a snack time.